quipuapp/xplosion/README.md

 XLS'97 is in fact a XML with some particular structure and that's why we are using XML Builder gem to implement the format.
 Xplosion is in fact a helper with some methods that abstract the tedious work of implementing the XML/XLS by hand.

-Imagine you want to create a workbook with a single worksheet with your contacts information.
-First of all you have to decide which of all contacts attributes you want to display.
-To do this, Rails uses a decorator which is a kind of helper more related to the view than to the controller, although it can be used in both sides.
-So, if you don't have already create a decorator lets hands on it.

 Xplosion have 4 methods: